alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 ### Using Azure for downloading/processing data

 If you have access to Microsoft Azure cloud computing facilities, downloading and processing data can be sped up enormously by using batch computing to run many subjobs in parallel.
-See [here](UsingAzure.md) for more details.
+This version of the code hasn't been tested on Azure, but legacy code from
+[pyveg](https://github.com/alan-turing-institute/monitoring-ecosystem-resilience/tree/master/pyveg) has been kept to facilitate the Azure implementation if needed.
+See [here](UsingAzure.md) for more details on how Azure is used in [pyveg](https://github.com/alan-turing-institute/monitoring-ecosystem-resilience/tree/master/pyveg).

 ### Uploading results to the Zenodo open source repository